Jump to content

 This session explores Caredig’s journey in embedding the Trauma and ACE (TrACE) Informed framework as a core strategic pillar.
 We will examine how a 'Kindness' mandate, supported by a 360 Psychological Model, has transformed their approach and what they plan to do next.

-• Stephen Evans and Sarah Turner
+• Stephen Evans, Sarah Turner and Ceri Wilmott

 3) Better outcomes for heat pumps in social housing: The Bristol experience